chscott/ConnectionsDocker/doc/images/db2_base.md

     $ docker exec -it db2_install bash
     ```

-16. Run the entrypoint.sh script.
+16. Run the entrypoint.sh script and confirm DB2 installs successfully.

     ```
     $ ./entrypoint.sh
     ```

-17. Confirm DB2 has installed successfully.

-18. Delete the /setup directory inside the container.
+17. Delete the /setup directory inside the container.
 This directory holds installation artifacts that are not needed moving
     forward.
 Deleting them now reduces the size of the image we are about to create.

     ```